 This is NOT a sponsored post.
 I am not a part of the Candy Club Affiliate Program, nor was I approached by Candy Club to try their subscription box service.
 We paid for our own order.
-This post does contain a referral link that every subscriber receives which gives him or her the ability to refer five people, earning a free box for each party.

 I’m obsessed with subscription boxes.